eaganro/CourtVision/README.md

 4. Lambda sends a **small WebSocket message** like “new data available.”
 5. The browser fetches the updated JSON via **CloudFront → S3**.

-**Why this pattern?**
-- WebSockets stay lightweight (notifications only).
-- CDN handles the heavy lifting for reads.
-- It scales better than pushing full data payloads through WS as usage grows.

 ### 3) Schedule Updates
 - A DynamoDB table holds basic schedule metadata.
 - A Lambda can send the full schedule payload to clients directly via WebSocket (useful for navigation without extra fetches).

-### Cost Notes
-This setup is intentionally cost-conscious:
-- Writes are mainly driven by ingestion frequency (S3 PUTs).
-- Reads are mostly CDN-backed.
-- With minimal users and tiered polling (favorite team more frequent), the monthly cost can stay extremely low.

 ## ⚡ Key Features